System Design Space

 Memory

-Short-term vs long-term memory, context engineering, and practical state management between agent steps.
+Short-term versus long-term memory, context engineering, and state management between agent steps.

 Chapter components: